OleksiyRudenko/a-tiny-JS-world/README.md

      - current date as YYYY-MM-DD
      - number of objects you created
      - number of code lines your object definitions take
-     - your github nick in square brackets and link to your repository in parentheses
+     - your GitHub nick in square brackets and link to your repository in parentheses

    * Add an extra new line so additions from other contributors